Institute of Cost Accountants of India: History

-The CWA Amendment bill of 2011 was passed by both the Houses of Indian Parliament.
-Lok Sabha and the Rajya Sabha on 12 December 2011 and assented by the president of India on 12 January 2012.
+The CWA Amendment bill of 2011 was passed by both Houses of the Indian Parliament, Lok Sabha and the Rajya Sabha, on 12 December 2011 and assented by the president of India on 12 January 2012.
 The changes were published in the Official Gazette of India on 13 January 2012.
-As of now, there are a total of 85,000 active members of ICMAI.
+As of 2023, there are a total of 98,500 active members of ICMAI.

 International affiliations

-The ICMAI is a Founding Member of the International Federation of Accountants (IFAC), Confederation of Asian and Pacific Accountants (CAPA) and South Asian Federation of Accountants (SAFA).
-ICMAI is a member of the National Foundation of Corporate Governance (NFCG).
+The ICMAI is a Founding Member of the International Federation of Accountants (IFAC), Confederation of Asian and Pacific Accountants (CAPA) and South Asian Federation of Accountants (SAFA) and Associate member of ASEAN Federation of Accountants.
+ICMAI is also a member of the National Foundation of Corporate Governance (NFCG).

 Qualification and syllabus

 This is the primary qualification of the ICMAI following completion of up to three levels (Foundation, Intermediate, and Final) examinations and three years of practical training in areas like Management Accounting, Cost Accounting, Financial Accounting, Taxation, Cost audits, GST audits, Internal audit, Corporate laws, etc. and enables an individual to become a CMA (Cost & Management Accountant).